Compare Find The Best Non-Electric And Electric Car Insurance Quotes In 3 Easy Steps

 It is always cheaper to go for the "authorized workshops" version because the insurer already has a list of workshops that it knows are affordable.

 On the other hand, if you want the freedom to go to any workshop of your choice, the insurer has no way of making sure that it won't overcharge, so you will have to pay more for that privilege.

 For not-so-fussy owners of older cars, opting for "authorised workshops" is usually a lot cheaper.
 Just make sure that the insurer's list of workshops is actually reasonable so you don't have to drive across the island to get your car repaired.

-Here are 3 car insurance beginner guides that you can read and bookmark for easy reference:
+Here are some easy guides on car insurance in Singapore that you can read and bookmark for easy reference:

 Frequently Asked Questions

 What is excess?
 Should I increase or decrease it?